glvnsjc/glvnsjc-site/src/site/markdown/giaoly/6A/homework.md

   * Students continue to memorize the Nice Creed.
   * Pay attention on Mass.
   * We will learn two main parts in the Mass next week.
-Test